not-nox/LLAMA-X/README.md

-# Nox-Tools
+# LLAMA-X

-Nox-Tools is a collection of utilities designed for cracked NL Hybrid and more all for free without viruses.
+LLAMA-X is a collection of utilities designed for cracked NL Hybrid and more all for free without viruses.

 Please note: This repository is intended for educational purposes only.
 Use responsibly.